billdueber/hathifiles_db/README.md

-# HathifilesDB: create and keep up-to-date an sql version of the hathifiiles
+# HathifilesDB: create and keep up-to-date an sql version of the hathifiles

 This is a (slow) program that will (slowly) create, and later keep up-to-date, a simple sql database that reflects the information in the [HathiTrust